paolostyle/hono-zod-openapi/README.md

     openApi({
       responses: {
         200: {
           // the only required field!
-Use .openapi() method on the schema to add metadata
+Use .meta() method on the schema to add metadata
-          schema: z.string().openapi({
+          schema: z.string().meta({
             description: 'HTML code',
             example: '<html><body>hi!</body></html>',
           }),